-Mendocino-Lake Community College District (MLCCD) follows governing board-adopted polices for employment of all College staff to ensure qualifications meet standards to sustain institutional effectiveness and academic quality (IIIA3-1).
-For academic administrators, the minimum qualifications are defined by California Code of Regulations, Title 5, Section 53420 (IIIA3-2).
-Additional qualifications are identified on the job announcement for academic administrators (IIIA3-3).
-Job announcements for classified staff, classified supervisors/managers, and confidential employees also include the minimum qualifications, required education and experience, needs of the institution in serving its student population and how the position supports the institutional program and goals (IIIA3-4, IIIA3-5).
+Mendocino-Lake Community College District (MLCCD) follows governing board-adopted polices for employment of all College staff to ensure qualifications meet standards to sustain institutional effectiveness and academic quality (IIIA3\01).
+For academic administrators, the minimum qualifications are defined by California Code of Regulations, Title 5, Section 53420 (IIIA3\02).
+Additional qualifications are identified on the job announcement for academic administrators (IIIA3\03).
+Job announcements for classified staff, classified supervisors/managers, and confidential employees also include the minimum qualifications, required education and experience, needs of the institution in serving its student population and how the position supports the institutional program and goals (IIIA3\04, IIIA3\05).

-The minimum and desirable qualifications for full-time faculty are cited on job announcements and include appropriate degree(s), professional experience, discipline expertise, level of assignment, teaching skills, scholarly activities, and potential contribution to the mission of the institution (IIIA3-6).
-Each job announcement indicates the minimum educational requirement for the position pursuant to the Minimum Qualifications for Faculty and Administrators in California Community Colleges (IIIA3-7).
+The minimum and desirable qualifications for full-time faculty are cited on job announcements and include appropriate degree(s), professional experience, discipline expertise, level of assignment, teaching skills, scholarly activities, and potential contribution to the mission of the institution (IIIA3\06).
+Each job announcement indicates the minimum educational requirement for the position pursuant to the Minimum Qualifications for Faculty and Administrators in

+California Community Colleges (IIIA3\07).
 The Human Resources Department reviews transcripts of applicants to ensure that the minimum educational qualification is met, which verifies discipline expertise.

-Mendocino-Lake Community College District meets this Standard.
+The District meets the Standard.
 Administrators and other employees responsible for educational programs and services possess qualifications necessary to perform duties required to sustain institutional effectiveness and academic quality.
 Screening and interview processes are applied to assess the degree to which applicants possess the necessary qualifications to perform the duties of the position being filled.
 Minimum and desirable qualifications consider the institution's needs related to effectiveness and program quality.